gbdev/gb-asm-tutorial/src/part3/gameplay.md

 {{#include ../../galactic-armada/src/main/states/gameplay/gameplay-state.asm:gameplay-data-variables}}
 ```

 For simplicity reasons, our score uses 6 bytes.
-Each byte repesents one digit in the score.
+Each byte represents one digit in the score.

 ## Initiating the Gameplay Game State: